Radiative shocks create environments for dust formation in novae: Acknowledgments

 \section{Acknowledgments}

-AMD acknowledges support by NSF Graduate Research Fellowship.
+AMD acknowledges support by NSF Graduate Research Fellowship under Grant Number DGE-16-44869.
 BDM gratefully acknowledges support from NASA grants NNX15AU77G (Fermi), NNX15AR47G (Swift), and NNX16AB30G (ATP), NSF grant AST-1410950, and the Alfred P. Sloan Foundation.
 We thank Kengo Tomida and Ondrej Pejcha for supplying the tabulated opacities and EOS used in our calculations.
-We thank Thomas Finzell, Andrew Helton, John Raymond, Fred Walter, and Indrek Vurm for helpful information and inspiring conversations.
+We thank Thomas Finzell, Jeno Sokoloski, Andrew Helton, John Raymond, Fred Walter, and Indrek Vurm for helpful information and inspiring conversations.